p-mckenzie/Instacart-market-basket-analysis/README.md

 2. order_products__train.csv
 3. order_products__prior.csv

-These can be found and downloaded from the [Kaggle competition page](https://www.kaggle.com/c/instacart-market-basket-analysis/data "Data from Instacart Market Basket Analysis").
+These can be found and downloaded from the [Kaggle competition page](https://www.kaggle.com/c/instacart-market-basket-analysis/data "Data from Instacart Market Basket Analysis") as of 12/11/17.
 In accordance with competition rules, no datasets are included in this repository.

 Execute the script, and allow for 6-7 hours of runtime.
 The script saves intermediate steps, and can be terminated and restarted in the middle with minimal loss of progress.